 Netiquette: Netiquette, network etiquette, is the social code of the Internet.
 A network is a collection of computers that can communicate.
 Etiquette is a social code of behavior according to contemporary and conventional standards.
 Therefore, netiquette is the social code of the Internet because the Internet is a network and etiquette is a social code.

+There are social codes, netiquettes, for internet categories and domains.
+Currently, netiquette is a movement to establish a code of good behavior on the internet.
+Good internet manners matter!
+The Golden Rule: do unto others as you would have done to you.
 Net Neutrality: Net Neutrality is a policy that prohibits Internet Service Providers from showing preferential treatment to websites for a fee and requires Internet data traffic to flow without preference to a given provider.
 What if you were in a coffee shop and noticed someone streaming video while you could not check your e-mail?
 What if the video streaming site paid the cable company so that their content gets preferential treatment?
 That is not fair, it is biased.

 Flash Mobs: A flash mob is a large group of people who assemble suddenly in a public place, perform an unusual and pointless act for a brief time, then quickly disperse.
 The term flash mob is generally applied only to gatherings organized via telecommunications, social media, or viral emails.
 Immediately when I think of flash mob I think of the T-mobile huge flash mob dance.
 I know it is made for a advertisement, but it is still genuine.
 I love looking at the people that were at the train station that weren't actors, just seeing their reactions is priceless.
 Here is the link, check it out http://www.youtube.com/watch?v=mUZrrbgCdYc